yukoba/nd4j/downloads.md

 # Downloads

-ND4j allows you to alternate between the computational backends (GPUs and different native blas bindings).
+ND4j lets you switch between three computational backends: one for GPUs and two different native blas bindings.

 In Maven, it's fairly easy to switch between different backends.

-This may not be as easy without.
-Here we provide a number of archives that contain all of the jar files required for usage of different of ND4J backends.
+Without Maven, it may be harder.
+Here we provide a number of archives that contain all of the jar files required to use ND4J's backends.

-Currently ND4j has three different versions: Two for native and one for GPUs.

 #Native